DrexelECE/node-hue-weather/README.md

 ##### Add your location:

 	node addLocation lat long

-For instance, for Philadelphia, PA, one might use:
+For instance, for Philadelphia, USA, one might use:

 	node addLocation 39.9540 -75.1880

+Note that south latitudes and west longitudes should be negative.

 ##### Add properties manually: